Umami Pot

 Simmering method

-If you want to quickly make anchovy dashi, the simmering method is recommended.
-It also doesn't require much effort.
-First, add water and dried anchovies to a pot and let them sit for a while to release their flavor more easily.
-Then, bring the pot to a boil and gently simmer to extract the broth.
+First, add water and dried anchovies to a pot and let them sit for a while to help release their flavor more easily.
+Then, bring the pot to a boil and gently simmer to extract the stock.

 anchovy dashi_instruction: simmering method-2

 I personally recommend using it, especially for miso soup and udon noodle soup.
-In these dishes, the flavor of dashi significantly influences the overall taste, so changing the dashi allows you to enjoy the dish with a different profile.
+In these dishes, the flavor of the dashi significantly influences the overall taste, so changing the dashi allows you to enjoy the dish with a different flavor profile.

 For miso soup, it is a good idea to vary the type of dashi you use depending on your mood.
 As for udon noodle soup, you can achieve a more complex flavor by making dashi from kombu, bonito flakes, and dried anchovies.